Danny-vD/Mods-LethalCompany-MonitorLabels/README.md

 # For Developers
 ### Custom Labels
 `MonitorLabels.AIMapLabelManager.CustomAINames` is a `Dictionary<Type, string>` where you can add your own types to, to give them custom labels.
-`MonitorLabels.AIMapLabelManager.TryAddNewAI(Type, String)` and `MonitorLabels.AIMapLabelManager.RemoveAI(Type)` function the same as adding to the dictionary manually.
+`MonitorLabels.AIMapLabelManager.TryAddNewAI(Type, String)` and `MonitorLabels.AIMapLabelManager.RemoveAI(Type)` are helper functions for this purpose.

 #### Example
 `MonitorLabels.AIMapLabelManager.TryAddNewAI(typeof(MyAI), "MyLabel");`